Schema: Data Validation

 // creates '$obj = new Info' and writes to $obj->processRefund and $obj->refundAmount

-If the class has a constructor, the elements of the structure are passed as named parameters to the constructor:
+If the class has a constructor, the structure elements are passed as named arguments to the constructor:

 class Info